 Chipotle Mexican Grill (CMG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the Mexican food chain had gained 5.95% in the past month.
-In that same time, the Retail-Wholesale sector gained 1.3%, while the S&P 500 gained 3.19%.
+Heading into today, shares of the Mexican food chain had gained 2.24% over the past month, outpacing the Retail-Wholesale sector's loss of 2.15% and the S&P 500's gain of 1.44% in that time.

-CMG will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2021.
+Wall Street will be looking for positivity from CMG as it approaches its next earnings report date.
+This is expected to be February 2, 2021.
 In that report, analysts expect CMG to post earnings of $3.73 per share.
 This would mark year-over-year growth of 30.42%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.61 billion, up 11.81% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for CMG.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
-CMG is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.09% lower within the past month.
+CMG currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that CMG has a Forward P/E ratio of 125.21 right now.
-This represents a premium compared to its industry's average Forward P/E of 34.7.
+Looking at its valuation, CMG is holding a Forward P/E ratio of 63.93.
+This represents a premium compared to its industry's average Forward P/E of 30.43.

-Also, we should mention that CMG has a PEG ratio of 6.05.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Restaurants was holding an average PEG ratio of 3.04 at yesterday's closing price.
+Also, we should mention that CMG has a PEG ratio of 3.09.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 2.7 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.